hannutt/FlaskApi/README.md

 Project keywords: Python Flask, API, JavaScript, Jquery, NoSQL, HTML

 Python Flask and JavaScript REST API with MongoDB.
-This has been done mainly for my own purposes, i.e. testing my MongoDB databases.
-The main idea is that you can access multiple mongoDB databases with a single program using api calls or an html interface.
+The main idea is that you can access multiple mongoDB databases with a single program using api endpoints or an html interface.

 Main features